jhgrins/Quaesta/README.md

 ### Environment Variables

 We currently support the following variables in a `.env` file with key=value pairs.
+Do not include AWS_REGION for production builds (required for development).

 ```
 AWS_ACCOUNT_ID: Your AWS account ID